blackberry/opendataspace-cascades/README.md

 ======================

 OpenDataSpace client for BlackBerry 10 devices using Cascades.
-This is a sister project of opendataspace-nnjava for client apps running on BlackBerry OS 7+.
+This is a sister project of opendataspace-bbjava for client apps running on BlackBerry OS 7+.

 OpenDataSpace client apps are accessing SecureDataSpace servers.